 1. Find the drain hose and disconnect it

 Before unclogging the dishwasher, make sure it’s unplugged.
-Incidentally, this step is necessary every time you work with appliances that involve water use.
-After disconnecting the washing machine from electricity, locate the drain hose.
+This step is necessary every time you work with an appliance that uses water.
+Once the washing machine has been disconnected from the power, locate the drain hose.

 Usually, it’s connected to the pump and sink.
-Be sure to place a basin under the hose, to collect the dirt inside the hose.
-Using a pliers, unscrew the hose and allow residues to drain.
+Place a basin under the hose to collect dirt.
+With pliers, unscrew the hose and allow residues to drain.